-C. Parking regulations are in effect 24 hours a day.
+C. Parking regulations are in effect 24 hours a day/7 days a week.
 Enforcement is also conducted as needed during break periods and holidays.

 A. Parking is permitted only in designated spaces.
 A parking space is delineated by lines on the pavement or bumper blocks.
 The lack of a ‘no parking’ sign or yellow curb does not signify that parking is permitted in that area.
 The University, having marked all approved spaces, is under no obligation to mark all areas where parking is prohibited.

 B. Parking vehicles on sidewalks or grassy areas is specifically prohibited.

 C. Vehicles not displaying a valid handicapped placard or license plate are not permitted to park or stand in a handicapped space.
 Handicapped spaces are identified through pavement markings and/or signage.

 D. No vehicle may park or stand in such a way as to obstruct the normal flow of traffic, block a building entrance or exit, or block a driveway or loading dock.

 E. No vehicle may park in fire zones as denoted by yellow curbing and/or posted signs.